hirdeshx01/crypto-app/README.md

 ## Overview

-`ampiy_homepage` is a Flutter application designed to provide a seamless user experience across multiple platforms including Android, iOS, Linux, macOS, and web.
-This project leverages various Flutter plugins and packages to deliver a rich and interactive interface.
+`ampiy_homepage` is a Flutter application designed to replicate Ampiy's cryto app homepage.

 ## Features